Welcome to today's edition of the Rush 24-7 podcast.

 What else could it mean?

-This is an infobabe on the Today Show.
+This is an infobabe on the today show.

 Can I read you this question again?

-Listen, we here's the news.
+Listen, here's the news.

 The news is that the morning after pill is available to all ages without a prescription.